This is a guide to choosing the best time to visit Berlin, based on flights, hotel prices, weather, and events and activities.

 Berlin runs the gamut between warm and comfortable to freezing and rainy.

-If you’re looking for temperatures between 65°F and 80°F, that have little rain or humidity, then the best times to visit Berlin weatherwise are the roughly 2-month periods of May and June as well as September and October.
+If you’re looking for temperatures between 18°C (65°F) and 27°C (80°F), that have little rain or humidity, then the best times to visit Berlin weatherwise are the roughly 2-month periods of May and June as well as September and October.

 It's during these 2 periods that the weather (both day and night) is stable and warm.

-While July and August can be humid at times, and it’s usually low if it makes an appearance.
-It can be quite warm during the days.
+While July and August can be humid at times, humidity is usually low, under 50%.
+It can be quite warm during the day.

 If you come from a hot and humid climate though, such as Florida or Queensland, then you should easily acclimate yourself.